inthar-raven/delta/README.md

 ## Visualization

 - The app includes a visualization of the entered chord in both the linear (frequency) and logarithmic (pitch) domains.
-- The entered chord will be displayed as filled indigo circles and the target chord (on error computation) as hollow orange circles.
+- The entered chord will be displayed as filled indigo circles.
+- Upon error computation, the target chord is displayed as hollow circles.
+Dashed circles are free notes: their positions don't affect the error.
 - The window size can be adjusted using the input boxes.

 ## Usage Example